 See more In-depth

-- Women and depression: Discovering hope.
-National Institute of Mental Health. http://www.nimh.nih.gov/health/publications/women-and-depression-discovering-hope/complete-index.shtml.
+- Postpartum depression facts.
+National Institute of Mental Health. https://www.nimh.nih.gov/health/publications/postpartum-depression-facts/index.shtml.
 Accessed Dec.
-6, 2012.
+11, 2018.

 - Nynas J, et al. Depression and anxiety following early pregnancy loss: Recommendations for primary care providers.
 Primary Care Companion for CNS Disorders. https://www.psychiatrist.com/pcc/article/Pages/2015/v17n01/14r01721.aspx.
 Accessed Dec.
 11, 2018.